© Alain Lacroix | Dreamstime.com

-Fructose is the simple sugar that makes up 50% of table sugar (sucrose) which is typically made from sugar cane or beets.
+Fructose is the simple sugar that makes up 50 percent of table sugar (sucrose) which is typically made from sugar cane or beets.
 The other half of table sugar is glucose.
-And fructose makes up 55% of high-fructose corn syrup (HFCS).
+And fructose makes up 55 percent of high-fructose corn syrup (HFCS).
 Dr. Lustig’s latest paper, recently published in the medical journal Advances in Nutrition, explains why there is nothing empty about the calories in fructose and describes three ways in which fructose harms human health exclusive of its calories.

 Even though fructose and glucose are both sugars that make up table sugar, they act very differently in the body.
 While glucose is so essential for life that your body will manufacture it if needed, there is not even one human biochemical reaction that requires fructose from the diet.
 The only place in the body that fructose is physiologically necessary is in semen, and the fructose there is made by the body out of glucose.